NEW REPORT: The AI and observability gap for frontend teams

 These are some common signs of an unoptimized mobile app that you should look out for:

-- Frequent crashes: Crashes are disastrous for your app — our report shows that 51% of users will uninstall an app after experiencing a crash.
-Crashes can be caused by a variety of factors and it’s important to have the right tooling to solve issues quickly.
+• Frequent crashes: App crashes are disastrous for your app our report shows that 51% of users will uninstall an app after experiencing a crash.
+Mobile app crashes can be caused by a variety of factors and it’s important to have the right tooling to solve issues quickly.

-Any of these issues alone can negatively impact a user experience, and ultimately sink an app when they compound over time.
+Any of these issues alone can negatively impact a user experience and satisfaction which can ultimately sink an app when they compound over time.

-While there are plenty of signs that indicate when it’s time to focus on app optimization, there are essentially three areas of focus when it comes to improving app performance.
+While there are plenty of signs that indicate when it’s time to focus on mobile app optimization best practices, there are essentially three areas of focus when it comes to improving app performance.

 Those include: